 E-Bikes for Mountain Biking

 There are some things to keep in mind before you start your e-bike mountain adventure.
 First, you’ll want to see if your state or region has any regulations regarding e-bikes.
 Some places consider them similar to standard bikes, and others require a license.
-Second, you’ll want to see which trails are best for biking.
+Second, you’ll want to see which trails are best for mountain bike adventures.
 You can check your local park or trail rules as well.

 Once you’re ready to buy, you can compare models and see which is right for you.
 Are you looking for a model with the most features?
 How do the batteries hold up across brands?
 From there, you can enjoy a more personalized experience.